syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 position where this search had been suspended.

 There is no special command to restart a prior search from the beginning.
-I suggest to use `repeat-complex-command'.
+I suggest to use the pattern input history or `repeat-complex-command'.

 Writing replacement rules for semi-automatic code rewriting